Guastavino tile: Description

-Guastavino vaulting is a technique for constructing robust, self-supporting arches and architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin, with the tiles following the curve of the roof as opposed to horizontally (corbelling), or perpendicular to the curve (as in Roman vaulting).
-This is known as timbrel vaulting, because of its supposed likeness to the skin of a timbrel or tambourine.
-It is also called Catalan vaulting (though Guastavino did not use this term) and "compression-only thin-tile vaulting".
+Guastavino vaulting is a technique for constructing robust, self-supporting arches and architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin, with the tiles following the curve of the roof as opposed to horizontally (corbelling), or perpendicular to the curve, as in Roman vaulting.
+The technique is known as timbrel vaulting (because of its supposed likeness to the skin of a timbrel or tambourine), Catalan vaulting, or "compression-only thin-tile vaulting".

-Guastavino tile is found in some of the most prominent Beaux-Arts structures in New York and Massachusetts, as well as in major buildings across the United States.
-In New York City, these include the Grand Central Oyster Bar & Restaurant and the remnants of the Della Robbia Bar at the former Vanderbilt Hotel at 4 Park Avenue.
-It is also found in some non-Beaux-Arts structures such as the crossing of the Cathedral of St. John the Divine.

-Construction

 The Guastavino terracotta tiles are standardized, less than 1 in thick, and about 6 by 12 in across.
 They are usually set in three herringbone-pattern courses with a sandwich of thin layers of Portland cement.
 Unlike heavier stone construction, these tile domes could be built without centering.
 Supporting formwork was still required for structural arches which established a framework for the ceiling.
 The large openings framed by the support arches were then filled with thin Guastavino tiles fabricated into domed surfaces.
 Each ceiling tile was cantilevered out over the open space, relying only on the quick-drying cements developed by the company.

-Akoustolith, a special sound-absorbing tile, was one of several trade names used by Guastavino.
+Guastavino believed that his system represented an innovation in structural engineering, as his tile system allowed for architectural solutions that were impossible with traditional masonry arches and vaults.
+Subsequent research has shown the thin-tile vault is comparable to the masonry vault, but with a lighter weight, permitting flatter arch profiles.
+These flatter profiles would produce unacceptable horizontal thrust if constructed in thicker, heavier masonry.